YalunWangyw26347/eco395m-midterm-project/README.md

 10.New York University

-11.University of California—​Los Angeles
+11.University of California, ​Los Angeles

 12.Cornell University

-13.Boston_University
+13.Boston University

-14.Boston_College
+14.Boston College

-15.University_of_Rochester
+15.University of Rochester

-16.University_of_Virginia
+16.University of Virginia

-17.Vanderbilt_University
+17.Vanderbilt University

-18.Washington_University_in_St_Louis
+18.Washington University in St Louis

 19.Duke University

 20.Brown University

-21.University of California—​Davis
+21.University of California, Davis

-22.University of Minnesota—​Twin Cities
+22.University of Minnesota, Twin Cities

-23.University of California—​San Diego
+23.University of California, ​San Diego

-24.Pennsylvania State University—​University Park
+24.Pennsylvania State University, ​University Park

 We only include part of the universities in the rank, and there can be a more comprehensive project by analyzing more universities.